E-MailRelay

 Configuration

-E-MailRelay is configured with options like --verbose or --spool-dir in the emailrelay-startup.bat batch file.
+E-MailRelay is configured with options like --verbose and --spool-dir in the emailrelay-startup.bat batch file, or equivalently verbose and spool-dir lines in the emailrelay.cfg configuration file.

-You can edit the batch file using Notepad: right-click on the E-MailRelay link or on the emailrelay-start.bat file, then show more options and edit.
+You can edit the batch file or configuration file using Notepad: right-click on the file, then show more options and edit.

 Alternatively, use the emailrelay-gui program to make the changes.